-The tool designed for presentation, and trust me, you do a lot of them.
-You usually end up copying views from Word or Excel like a project plan or some budget table into PowerPoint.
+The tool is designed for presentation, and trust me, you do many of them.
+You usually end up copying views from Word or Excel, like a project plan or some budget table, into PowerPoint.
 Even though you will not avoid having a PowerPoint presentation as senior management just love them, it is not an automated tool.
-You spend a lot of time fiddling with views, objects, and setting to get the presentation you want.
+You spend much time fiddling with views, objects, and setting to get your desired presentation.

 Again, some positive aspect is already available templates for timelines or smart objects showing simple flows.
 For a high-level presentation, it is fine, but you usually need more detailed views and paid tools from Microsoft like Visio or similar.

-To be fair, until your management is happy with just looking into the new platform’s dashboards and does not need separate presentations, you will need PowerPoint.
+To be fair, you will need PowerPoint until your management is happy with just looking into the new platform’s dashboards and does not need separate presentations.
 There is a very long learning curve to teach everyone new tools, and management usually goes for old-fashioned slides.

 5. Simple Whiteboard or Sticky Notes

 Sometimes, you just need a whiteboard and some sticky notes in the meeting room.
 There is something about physical objects that help with collaboration and really considering ideas.
-Some would say you can only use those if you apply some Lean or Kanban frameworks, but I have seen significant progress in the traditional project planning phases using these methods.
+Some would say you can only use those if you apply some Lean or Kanban frameworks, but I have seen significant progress using these methods in the traditional project planning phases.

-I have also used and seen people just using Windows Paint as a whiteboard in virtual meetings.
+I have also seen people using Windows Paint as a whiteboard in virtual meetings.
 It is not the best tool available, but it does a job when you present some simple idea.
-Also, you can use PowerPoint or Excel and inserted objects to communicate concepts.
+Also, you can use PowerPoint or Excel and insert objects to communicate concepts.

 6. Microsoft SharePoint